mcm223/dwa15-spring2018/servers-and-git/increasing-server-security.md

 During this procedure, you'll be prompted to create a password for this new user.
 Strong passwords are essential to prevent brute force attacks (where a machine is used to try and guess your password).
 If you're not confident in your ability to generate a secure password, use a [password generator tool](http://correcthorsebatterystaple.net/).

-With your password chosen, initiate the new user (replace `newuser` with a username of your choosing):
+With your password chosen, initiate the new user (replace `susanbuck` with a username of your choosing):

 ```bash
 $ adduser susanbuck